Wally Triplett, trailblazing NFL player, dies at 92

 Just two weeks later, Triplett would be sent to begin his service to the U.S. Army in the Korean War.
 He spent two years in the Army and when he returned from military service he was traded to the Chicago Cardinals.
 He played in just six games over two seasons for the Cardinals before retiring.

 After retiring Triplett returned to the Detroit area and became a teacher, and he remained a Lions fan — albeit a frustrated one.
-As the Lions slumped into last place under team President Matt Millen in 2006, Triplett ripped the team.
+As the Lions slumped into last place under team President Matt Millen, Triplett ripped the team.

-“It’s embarrassing,” Triplett told the New York Times.
+“It’s embarrassing,” Triplett told the New York Times in 2006.
 “Millen is a nice guy, but he just can’t handle the job.
 The fans have the right to put the paper bags over their heads.
 They’re crying to get a better situation.”

 Triplett had strong opinions about football that he continued to express into his 90s.
 And although he was an African-American trailblazer, he didn’t agree with the decision of several African-American players to kneel during the national anthem.
 In 2016, when he was 90 years old, he told MLive.com that he thought those kneeling players should stand.